-Plants always look good in the garden centres, but how to combine them to good effect in your own garden, and what about landscape aspects in the garden such as paths and steps?
+Plants always look good in the garden centres, but more difficult is how to combine them to good effect in your own garden.
 On this page and the linked pages are planting ideas and suggestions.

 Image left is simple but effective: Santolina grouped around a stone.
 Santolina easy to grow small shrub which originates from the mediterranean which means it is only really happy in a dry spot with the advantage of not being fussy about the soil and it will grow on poor soil.
 Although a simple idea it looks great when just planted up with a large stone.

-It can also be very effective to group plants together as in the centre image with ferns on mass.
+It can also be very effective to group the same plants together as in the centre image with ferns on mass.

 In the image far right shows the effect of combining plants together.
-This is a lovely bright spring combination of Euonymus fortuneri 'Emerald 'n' Gold' and easy to grow shrub which is combined with Aquilegia 'swan lavender' and front of the image and adding to the bright spring combination is a yellow rhododendron luteum, which is also scented .
+This is a lovely bright spring combination of Euonymus fortuneri 'Emerald 'n' Gold' an easy to grow evergreen shrub which is combined with Aquilegia 'swan lavender', a spring flowering herbaceous perennial.
+Front of the image and adding to the bright spring combination is a yellow rhododendron luteum, which is also scented .
 All are easy to grow plants which will really brighten up the border.

 Gardening along our shoreline presents some particular challenges in terms of plant selection and this link will show ideas for plants suitable for a sea side garden

 Lavender is lovely along a path.
 It softens the hard landscaping and the Lavender plant will naturally release it's scent when brushed against making it idea for paths.
 There are many varieties of lavender with varying shades and in the right conditions it is easy to grow.
 Tips on how grow Lavender and create a lavender path